‘Survival mode’: Inflation falls hardest on low-income Americans

 During the pandemic, extra income and savings accumulated by the wealthy could be invested.
 On average, low-income Americans only put 1.5 percent of their money in retirement accounts, compared with more than 16 percent for the highest earners.

-Gary Boykins lives in Washington and prides himself on being a saver.
+Gary Boykins lives in D.C. and prides himself on being a saver.
 He socks away as much of the $19 an hour he earns as a certified nursing assistant as he can.
 Plus, he also tries to save some of the $11.95 he earns each hour at a separate retail job he works in Northern Virginia.

 Boykins has always been vigilant about carving out some of his paycheck — be it $50 or $250 — and depositing it into a savings account to build a nest egg for the future.
 But pandemic prices have made that commitment difficult.
 Rent in the studio apartment he shares with his parents has soared from just over $1,000 a month to $1,150.
 That’s in line with the 14.1 percent rent increase nationwide in 2021, according to Redfin.